U

 Three young Ural owls sitting on a branch near their nest.

-Ural owl chicks leave the nest after four week and become capable of flight a few weeks later.
+Ural owl chicks leave the nest after four weeks and become capable of flight a few weeks later.

 This owl is a monogamous species that tends to form a lifelong pair bond with its chosen mate.
 They spend each year maintaining the same territory and nest.
 The annual reproductive season will generally take place in spring to early summer.
 The female will lay a small clutch of up to six eggs (though two to four is the normal number).
-After an incubation period lasting for about a month, the chicks will hatch with a white down of feathers and receive plenty of care from their parents.
+After an incubation period lasting for about a month, the chicks will hatch with white down and receive plenty of care from their parents.
 They will first leave the nest at about four weeks old and become capable of flight a few weeks later.
 The Ural owl will tend to reach sexual maturity and grow their adult plumage about a year after gaining independence.
 It is estimated to have a maximum potential lifespan of around 24 years in the wild, but most don’t live much longer than 20 years.

 Ural Owl flying over snow, isolated on white background.

-There are an estimated 1.2 million Ural Owls in the world.
+There are an estimated 1.052 million Ural Owls in the world.

 Population